United States Bicycle Motocross Association: Succession

-Charges, Counter Charges, Accusations, Broken Promises, Missteps and Cloak and Dagger
+Accusations

-There was clear evidence of real USBA machinations, however.
-The USBA did use heavy-handed tactics to lure tracks away from the ABA, including track operator Gary Ellis Sr., father of pro racer Gary Ellis Jr., who ran the ABA affiliated River Valley BMX track in Sumner, Washington State, in an unsuccessful attempt to have him transfer his allegiance to the USBA from the ABA.
-The USBA chose the inept tactic of denouncing the ABA and warning of its supposed imminent demise without saying how joining the USBA would benefit the track operator and what the USBA could do for BMX as a whole.
-While many ABA track operators remained almost amazingly loyal to the ABA despite its past problems, over 160 bolted to the USBA, effectively splitting the ABA BMX racing world.
+The USBA did used tactics to lure tracks away from the ABA, including track operator Gary Ellis Sr., father of pro racer Gary Ellis Jr., who ran the ABA affiliated River Valley BMX track in Sumner, Washington State.
+This was an unsuccessful attempt to have Ellis transfer his allegiance to the USBA from the ABA.
+The USBA denounced the ABA and warned of its supposed imminent demise without saying how joining the USBA would benefit the track operator and what the USBA could do for BMX as a whole.
+While many ABA track operators remained loyal to the ABA despite its past problems, over 160 left to the USBA, effectively dividing the ABA BMX racing world.

-It has been alleged that the USBA was not above corporate espionage.
-Evidence of at least one electronic telephone listening device was found in the main wiring trunk that held lines leading to the offices of Clayton John, the president of the ABA.
-Two countersurveillance experts, one an ex-CIA agent, the other an ex-FBI agent, swept Mr. John's office and the telephone lines for bugs.
-Evidence in the form of strangely stripped wires that a device was in place inside of the trunk lines and later removed by those who installed it before it was discovered (but not the device itself).

-It has never been proved that agents from the USBA planted them, but it was noted by persons that USBA personnel seemed with unusual alacrity anticipated and countered complaints of seemingly private knowledge of points made in phone conversations, which rose suspicions of bugging in the first place.